 It was finally time for a date night!
 We watched the Mule at the movies and had dinner at a Greek taverna.
 Of course the date had to end with cheesecake (and a lactose free alternative for Jarryd).
 Have a look at the bowl of Chai tea they served at the café Three Monkeys.
 I must have peed 5 times that evening hehe.

-After the movie, we also discovered the building of our future home (in our dreams).
+After the movie, we also discovered the building where we happily would rent an apartment (in our dreams).

 When spending too many hours at the lab, it’s necessary to leave the city and go for a hike in the bush.
 We drove to Mt Nebo and did one of the mountain tracks.
 Jarryd had the time to appreciate the leaves while I was taking too many photos.